 The arches themselves were originally designed to be part of the building that house Richard and Maurice McDonald's first franchised outlet in the 1950s.
 Ultimately, the brothers instead brought in a sign-maker, George Dexter, to design two giant yellow arches that were added to opposite sides of the restaurant.

 It wasn't until a decade years later, after entrepreneur Ray Kroc had bought the business, that the distinctive arches were combined into an 'M' to form its new corporate logo.
-The logo now appears on more than 31,000 McDonald's restaurants in over 116 countries worldwide, with more branches appearing every year.
+The logo now appears on more than 36,000 McDonald's restaurants in 120 countries worldwide, with more branches opening every year.

 Think of publishing and you'll probably think of Penguin, thanks in part to the friendly flightless bird that adorns everything it publishes.
 Since its first iteration, this charming mascot has become a globally recognised symbol of good reading and good breeding.